Sh4yy/cloudflare-email/README.md

 Once you have deployed this worker function to Cloudflare Workers, you can send emails by making a `POST` request to the worker on the `/api/email` endpoint with the following parameters:

-- Note you need to pass an `Authorization` header with the `TOKEN` you set in the `wrangler.toml` file.
+- Note you need to pass an `Authorization` header with the secure token you deployed.
 Like the following: `Authorization: TOKEN`

 ### Basic Email